OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0205_output.en.md

 ## Seismic Waveform Output

-Seismic velocity and/or displacement records at specified stations can be obtained as SAC-formatted files by setting the parameters `sw_wav_v` and/or `sw_wav_u` to `.true.`.
+Seismic velocity and/or displacement records at specified stations can be obtained as SAC-formatted files or its derivative by setting the parameters `sw_wav_v` and/or `sw_wav_u` to `.true.`.
 Displacement records are calculated before the decimation, and therefore, they are expected to be more accurate than performing a numerical integration of the output velocity records.
 The traces are stored in the memory during the computation and are exported at the end.

+### Station Location Specification

 Station locations are given in Cartesian coordinates (`xy`) or geographical coordinates (`ll`), as in the following table.